 Following the correct nock position ensures that everything is in the proper placement, and you are not risking having the fletching hit the other parts of the bow, like the riser, whenever you shoot.

-Furthermore, you will be at ease and won’t have to constantly worry if it affects your shooting performance, enabling you to focus on other things you need to improve, such as but not limited to proper shooting form and techniques.
+Furthermore, you will be at ease and won’t have to constantly worry if it affects your shooting performance, enabling you to focus on other things you need to improve, such as but not limited to proper shooting form and technique.

-Aside from risking your arrow’s fletching, your arrow will also deflect and travels off course if your nock position is incorrect.
+Aside from risking your arrow’s fletching, your arrow will also deflect and travel off course if your nock position is incorrect.
 It also damages your fletchings over time, especially the ones made of plastic.

 a.
 Recurve bow